MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

                     .ExecuteAsync();
 ```

 When you configure `http://localhost`, MSAL.NET will find a random open port and use it.
 Using `http://localhost` as a redirect URI is safe.
 Another process cannot listen on a local socket which is already being listened on by MSAL.
 No network communication happens when the browser redirects to this URI.
 Even if somehow a malicious app intercepts the authentication code (no such known attacks, but it is possible if a malicious app has admin access to the machine), it cannot exchange it for a token because it needs a temporary secret that only your app knows, as described by the [PKCE](https://oauth.net/2/pkce/) protocol.
-The app is unable to listen on the https localhost (`https://localhost`) because port 443 is reserved and MSAL is unable to listen on it.
+The app is unable to listen on the HTTPS localhost endpoint (`https://localhost`) because port 443 is reserved and MSAL is unable to listen on it.

 #### Limitations